larissamato/send-stream/README.md

 # Gateway Message
 This is a gateway for sending messages.
 A queue of messages is created that can be redirected to various communication channels.
-Messages are currently being sent to whatsapp-web

 ## Requirements
 - Composer